- You must be respectful of your current job while doing job searches.

 "To look [for a new job] while currently working requires wisdom – the wisdom to know who to tell, who to lean on and who not to tell," said Maria Sirois, a clinical psychologist at the Kripalu Center.
 "The best approach is often to remain private about your goals and actions at your current workplace until [it is] clear that you will be supported."

 Be careful when visiting job boards or using social media to conduct your search.
 A single status update could be enough to alert your employer.
 You can further minimize the risk of being caught by ensuring your privacy settings are tight and using services that mask your identity when posting your résumé online.

 Most hiring managers understand that you will need to make arrangements to communicate or meet outside of office hours.
 Schedule interviews for before or after work, or during your lunch break if time allows.

 "If you say to a potential [employer], 'I would prefer to interview before or after my workday, or possibly during my lunch break, because I'm busy [at work] and [my team] relies on me during the day,' you are indirectly stating that you not only have integrity but are a highly valued employee," Bristol said.

-Take stock of your talents
+Take stock of your talents.

-Sirois suggested taking time to consider your best skills and qualities, both in your current and past roles.
+Sirois suggested taking time to consider your best skills and qualities in both your current and past roles.

 "Record what strengths you use and talents you demonstrate," she said.
 "Notice if you are at your best in teams or on your own, with ideas or plans or both."

-Continue to work hard
+Continue to work hard.